Fabriquartz/ember-railio-grid/README.md

 #### Actions

-Inside the grid it is possible to select specific rows.
-After selecting, you can use some passed actions for the selected items.
+The grid has a build-in selection mechanism.
+You will be able to select specific rows when you have passed some actions (select-boxes appear when at least one action is passed).
+After selecting, you can use the passed actions for the selected items.
 The actions need to be a list like:

 ```js
 actionList: [